Traveling solo requires some special attention to safety.

 - Don’t automatically jump in to help.
 If you see someone suddenly in need of help, get someone else to go their aid with you.
 A local is more able to help and having someone else involved will protect you should the incident be a con game.

 - Always carry a map.
 While walking around with a map in your hands may make you look like a vulnerable touris having one on you can be very helpful.
 If you’re lost, stop into a shop to look at it and get assistance.
+They are especially helpful when you don’t know the language.
+You can point to your destination making communication easier.

 - Take a break once in a while.
 This goes along with staying aware of your surroundings.
 If you’re experiencing travelers fatigue join a day tour or cooking class or something that will make for a simple, interesting and relaxing day.